Introduction

 password requisite pam_cracklib.so retry=3 minlen=8 difok=4 ocredit=-2 dcredit=-1

-John-The-Ripper can be used to crack this password, most modern Linux distribution include a version of John, in order to crack this password you need to tell John what algorithm has been used to encrypted it.
+John-The-Ripper can be used to crack this password, most modern Linux distribution include a version of john, in order to crack this password you need to tell john what algorithm has been used for encryption.

 In most Linux distributions, the version of John-The-Ripper provided only supports a small number of formats.
 You can run john without any arguments to get a list of the supported formats from the usage information.
 For example on Fedora, the following formats are supported: